TANG617/Memorize/README.md

 ## TODO

 - More features
+  -  mark the level of memorization
+  - real-time optimization
 - Convert each option to paramter without modifying the code
 - Better prompts for LLM
 - Store generated text to database rather than stream into `.tex` file ( reduce failure)
+- Convert to Anki format